From the Amazon Chernobyl to Ethnocide: Big Oil and Tribes of the Ecuadorian Rainforest

 Pachamama: the revered goddess and loving mother of the earth.
 She brings a timely reminder of our place within our surroundings and the consequences for not respecting them.
 She is also a unifying icon, especially for the people of the Andes region who hold an ecological ethos close to their hearts.
 This goes beyond mythology, with nations such as Ecuador including the rights of Pachamama within their constitution; to be defended as a human right would be.
 This has not been a purely symbolic gesture; it has helped to uphold previous traditions of environmental protection and stewardship that the political landscape is built upon.
 Beyond the symbiotic perception of humanity and environment, which is an imperative for a sustainable future; it has given more power to those protecting our fragile ecosystems against those relentlessly trying to exploit Mother Nature further.

 As the recent IPCC report has comprehensively shown, we are already past the critical stage where ‘green’ issues need to be incorporated into all decision making.
 Halting the continuous wave of destruction to the rainforest goes hand in hand with halting the disintegration of the indigenous communities that reside within and protect the forests.
 The Yasuni National Park region of the Ecuadorian Amazon, in particular, is one of the most bio-diverse places on the planet and inhabited by a variety of indigenous groups including the Huaorani, Shuar and Amazonian Kichwa.
-Some of the peoples voluntarily maintain no contact with the rest of the world choosing to live in harmony with nature.
+Some of the peoples voluntarily maintain no contact with the rest of the world, choosing to live in harmony with nature.

 However, despite governmental pledges to protect the area, the ghost of economic growth has led to holistic outlooks being seen as a luxury rather than a necessity.
 With the large reserves of oil found beneath the forest, the heritage site is being opened up to the profit-driven petrochemical industry, taking land away from the indigenous stewarding communities.
-Earlier this year a grassroots group of environmentalists called Yasunidos - “Yasuni United”- handed in close to a 800,000 strong petition, surpassing the constitutional amount required, demanding the triggering of a referendum on whether to prohibit oil-drilling in the eastern corner of the park; an area known as Ishpingo-Tambococha-Tiputini (ITT).
+Earlier this year a grassroots group of environmentalists called Yasunidos - “Yasuni United”- handed in a close to 800,000 strong petition, surpassing the constitutional amount required, demanding the triggering of a referendum on whether to prohibit oil-drilling in the eastern corner of the park; an area known as Ishpingo-Tambococha-Tiputini (ITT).

 Disappointingly, President Correa, a self-proclaimed socialist revolutionary, questioned the validity of the petition and maintains his stance of opening the door to corporate interests as best for the people under his guardianship; brandishing the Yasunidos as ‘rock-throwers’.
 In May the National Election Committee invalidated much of the signatures, which was followed closely by the issuing of the first permits for oil companies to begin the drilling process within the ITT.
 This has ignored the indigenous peoples’ voice and rights to the land.
 It goes directly against the constitution, especially article 57, which recognises that “the territories of the people living in voluntary isolation are an irreducible and intangible ancestral possession and all forms of extractive activities shall be forbidden there… the violation of these rights shall constitute a crime of ethnocide.”